 - Don’t forget to bring a reusable water bottle or a hydration backpack.
 You can refill your bottle along the way with water from the rivers, which are very pure.

-- Avoid doing any trail by yourself and preferably do the trail in 3 people.
+- Avoid doing any trail by yourself and preferably do the trail in a group of 3 people.
 So, if someone gets hurt, one can get help while the other waits with the injured person.
 Another option is to hire guides and monitors.

 What to do in Bonete